fredo509/Portfolio_setup_mobile_first/Readme.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## ⭐️ Show your support <a name="support"></a>

-If you like this project please give me a star
+If you like this project please givee me a star

 <p align="right">(<a href="#readme-top">back to top</a>)</p>